decentraland/documentation/content/creator/wearables-and-emotes/wearables/creating-wearables.md

 [Rig]({{< ref "/static/images/wearables/34_rig.png">}})

 Wearables that meet at intersections between body parts must be fully weighted to the same bone.
-For example, in these two green zones, the vertices in the neck need to be fully weighted to the “Neck” bone only.
+For example, in these two green zones, the vertices in the neck need to be fully weighted to the "Neck" bone only.

 [HeadCuts]({{< ref "/static/images/wearables/35_head_cuts.png">}})

 ### **Key Bones**

-The “key” bones to use when skin weighting are:
+The "key" bones to use when skin weighting are:

 **Head Bone:** for the hair, earrings, tiaras, eyes, eyebrows, mouth and any accessory that needs to follow the head’s movement.